enkidevs/curriculum/airtable/introduction/airtable-views/airtable-making-views.md

 ---
 ## Practice

-To make a new view, you have to ??? and ???.
+To make a new view, you have to ??? and select the new view you want.

 * click on the current view
-* select the new view
 * create a new base
 * delete the old view
+* delete an old base